treweathers/Java_Developer/Course_2/Course_2.1.md

 And finally, return the last unique word:

     return lastUniqueWord;
-This efficient approach, with a time complexity closer to O(n), is far superior to the naive method and showcases your proficiency at solving algorithmic problems with Java's HashSet.
+This efficient approach, with a time complexity closer to O(n), is far superior to the naive method and showcases your proficiency at solving algorithmic problems with Java's `HashSet`.

 ### 4. Problem 2: Anagram Matcher
 Now, imagine a different scenario in which you have two arrays of strings, and your task is to find all the unique words from the first array that have an anagram in the second array.

 ### 5. Problem 2: Efficient Approach
 We'll create a unique signature for each word by sorting its characters and then compare these signatures for matches.
-We'll use a HashSet to store signatures for efficient access.
+We'll use a `HashSet` to store signatures for efficient access.

 ### 6. Problem 2: Solution Building
 Let's break down the anagram matcher: